RainPalmiano/ApplianceScheduler/README.md

 - **probability_data.m** contains the same data in **SurveyResults_ProcessedPercentages.xlsx** but the data were stored as matrices in a single MATLAB file (.m).

 - **CityGeneration.m** uses **probability_data.m** as input to convert the survey data results to generate a city with 14,061 households.
 This is done through Monte Carlo Analysis.
-This code can use any household appliance schedule survey data with the same format as **probability_data.m**, to generate any number of households.
 The  generated output households are stored into a matrix with 'H#' as the array name (# corresponds to the number/ID of the specific consumer).
 Note that the households are saved into MATLAB files in sets of 700.
-For cases that the houshold generated is not a multiple of 700, the remainder are stored in the last MATLAB file.

 - **appmatrix.m** is a function that supports the **CityGeneration.m**.
 This function is responsible in creating the appliance matrix of each household user.